 Thanks to this, Spotify users may enjoy automatically generated playlists which match their musical taste but are still made of songs they have probably never heard before.

-When and why should I use the recommendation engine?
+When and why should I start using recommendation engines?

-Is implementing a recommendation system in e-commerce shops worthwhile?
+Is implementing a recommendation system in eCommerce store worthwhile?